mre-dev/weather/README.md

 </br>

 <p>Note that the APIs used in this project is for testing.
-You can get proprietary APIs from the two sites above and include them in your project (line one for locationiq.com API and line two for Openweathermap.org API). </p>
+You can get proprietary APIs from the two sites above and include them in the assets/js/main.js file in the project (line one for locationiq.com API and line two for Openweathermap.org API, like the below image). </p>
 <img src="assets/image/api-key.png" alt="API Keys" width="615px">

 <h2></h2>